 14. Various injuries.

-Why are ultrasounds performed on children?
+Why is ultrasound performed on children?

-Image of the organs of the scrotum in men
+Image of the scrotal organs in men

 1. Cysts and tumors.